Skip to main content

 Click the provider button (e.g. “Claude”) in the composer toolbar to choose between:

 After selecting a provider, click the model button to pick a specific model.
-The list shows all models available for that provider, with your workspace default marked.
+Your workspace default is pre-selected.
+See Providers & Models for the full model list and comparison.

 Adding file attachments